 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach For 2021, VITA did not experience data breach, leak, theft or even loss.
-All data regarding the its business operations, trade secrets, employees, suppliers, and customers are intact and secured.
-Since it was able to keep its data secured, its business operations and supply chain remained undisturbed and its business operations and supply chain were not exposed to legal, financial and operational risks. maintaining the integrity and security of data stored electronically as well as the maintenance and security of all computers used by the employees.
-It has also developed a safe-keeping system of all its contracts, records, and important What are the Risk/s Identified? allowed access to the said records, contracts, or documents and the information contained in Breach of data security exposes VITA, its directors, officers, and employees to legal, operational, financial and reputational risks. those records contracts or documents must be What are the Opportunity/ies Identified?
+Management Approach · maintaining the integrity and security of data stored electronically as well as the maintenance and security of all computers used by the employees.
+It has also developed a safe-keeping system of all its contracts, records, and important · · · · · · · · · · · · · · · · · · · allowed access to the said records, contracts, or documents and the information contained in those records, contracts or documents must be used only for a legitimate purpose.
+What are the Opportunity/ies Identified?
 Continuously keeping VITA's data safe and secured not only minimizes the legal, operational, financial and reputational risks of VITA, its directors, officers, and employees.